fjolnir/Tranquil/Docs/Tranquil Spec.md

 	\ String interpolation
 	a = "expression"
 	b = "A string with an embedded #{a}." \ Evaluates to "A string with an embedded expression."

+	\ Importing other files
+	import "..filename.."  \ Imports `filename`.
+	                       \ (import statements must appear at the beginning of the
+	                       \ file, since they are evaluated at compile-time) import "AppKit"        \ You can also import Objective-C headers.
+	                       \ In this case the header AppKit.h in AppKit.framework is read.

 ## Blocks